EthanHeilman/BlockSizeDebate/README.md

 *Lightning Networks/StrawPay*

 Each of these are decentralized versions of the above, designed to reduce the amount of trust needed.
-However, like with the above, there are often security concerns sited, such as the ability to steal other parties' funds.<sup>[3](#footnote3)</sup>
+However, like with the above, there are often security concerns sited, such as the ability to steal other parties' funds.<sup>[3](#footnote3)</sup> Using payment channels allows it to use much less room on the blockchain, however, leading to a higher overall transaction rate.

 Argument2 Con